 In order to authenticate a user to an Isode application (the OAuth2 client) the application first requests a session token from the OAuth2 service.
 At this point the OAuth2 service presents a login screen to the user (through their browser).
 Credentials are checked against the credentials stored in the user's entry.
 Once successfully authenticated the OAuth2 server returns session and refresh tokens to the Isode application (OAuth2 client) and redirects the user back to that service.
-Client tokens have a lifetime (duration) and must be refreshed que to refresh token expiry then the user must re-authenticate.
+Client tokens have a lifetime (duration) and must be refreshed periodically by the client service.
+If the session token expires and cannot be refreshed due to refresh token expiry then the user must re-authenticate.
 Note also that before the OAuth2 server will accept requests from an OAuth2 client trust has to be configured, where trust is established by way of a shared secret.
 Once a user has been authenticated the Web application can then also request what application specific permissions have been granted to the user.

-Since version R19.0, it is also possible to leverage Single Sign-On mechanism instead of using a login form (Windows only, see Section 14.6, "Single Sign-On (SSO)").
+Since version R19.0, it is also possible to leverage Single Sign-On mechanism instead of using a login form (Windows only, see Section 14.5, "Single Sign-On (SSO)").